thunderblue1/McIntashLaptops/README.md

 where 1=1;

 This should show the orders with the purchase information such as the payment intent, user name and purchase date.
-If you see data then Stripe successfully sent a "payment intent created" event to the web application.
+If you see data then Stripe successfully sent a "payment intent succeeded" event to the web application.

 ##### Setting up a webhook for the application hosted in the cloud